ImperialCollegeLondon/paricia/docs/quality_assurance.md

 ### Run selected tests

 The above command will run all of the available tests.
-However, often - specially during debugging - you will want to run only specific tests.
+However, often - especially during debugging - you will want to run only specific tests.
 To do so, write the tests or group or tests that you want to run using the dot notation to indicate the path to the test:

 - Run a specific test, eg. `test_launch_reports_calculation`
 ```bash